newt0/gatsbybootcamp-transcription/16.Getting Started with Contentful/chapter16.md

 In this case, though, we are going to set up that `Contentful` source plugin.
 So let's head over to `Visiual Studio Code`.
 Shut down things in the terminal and we're going to run `npm install` to get that installed.
-That is Gatsby source Contentful.
+That is Gatsby source `Contentful`.
 And we're going to go ahead and install that, and we can go through the process of setting it up in the meantime, so to get this set up, what we need to do is head over to that gatsby-node file.
 Excuse me?
 The `gatsby.config` file where we have our long list of plugins and we're gonna add a new one into the mix.
 Now, we could put this wherever we'd like.
 I'm just gonna toss it right up top as the first item in the plugins array right here.
 This is something we'll be setting up options for.
 So this one needs to be an object in there setting up the resolve property with the plugin name right here.
-That's Gatsby source Contentful.
+That's Gatsby source `Contentful`.
 And I can see down below that it did indeed, installed correctly, which is a great first step.
 Next up, we provide our options object and on the options object we have to specify.
 Two things are space I d.